brooksandrew/simpleblog/_posts/2014-07-13-New-Zealand.markdown

 Black water rafting = cave + underground river + tubing

 Basically you show up to this small one road town of Waitomo.
-The cave folk get you done up in a wetsuit with a head lamp and inner tube, drive you over to a random spot on the side of the road and guide you down a short trail to a river flowing into a hole in the ground (hello cave).
+The cave folk get you done up in a wetsuit with a head lamp and inner tube, drive you to a random spot on the side of the road and guide you down a short trail to a river flowing into a hole in the ground (hello cave).
 Parts of the cave river are slow enough for lazy river tubing and glo worm gazing.
-Some sections are fast enough to get the heart pumping, Some sections are small waterfalls with one way down (jumping).
+Some sections are fast enough to get the heart pumping.
+Some sections are small waterfalls with one way down (jumping).

 Beyond the awesomeness of tubing through a cave river, the style of the whole outfit struck me.
 For a tourist attraction, it felt pretty real.
 No signs, no manufactured walkways or handrails, no lights inside, nothing unnatural.
 Just a cave and a river.
 A different style from the caves
-I've seen in the States [Ruby Falls](http://www.rubyfalls.com/) in Tennessee and the caverns in Virginia.
+I've seen in the States such as [Ruby Falls](http://www.rubyfalls.com/) in Tennessee and the caverns in Virginia.

-No photos, because, well, we were in a cave with a lots of water and lots of dark.
+No photos, because, well, we were in a cave with a lots of water and lots of darkness.
 However [Black Water Rafting Co](http://www.waitomo.com/black-water-rafting.aspx) has a cool video.

 <iframe width="560" height="315" src="//www.youtube.com/embed/LKMUqxC1QBU" frameborder="0"></iframe>